nyonson/bitcoin-peers/README.md

 Bitcoin Peers is a library containing general tooling for interacting with and analyzing peers of a bitcoin network.
 The library takes a semi-opinionated approach, like requiring the use of the *tokio* asynchronous runtime.
 However, the library's modules are designed to compose into higher level utilities.

+Check out [doc/DESIGN.md](doc/DESIGN.md) for more notes.

+## Getting Started

+* `Crawler` - Recursively find peer information across a network from a seed node.

+[Examples](examples) contains module usage and composition.

 ## Contributing

 Guidelines are codified in the [justfile](justfile).

 ## License

-The code in this project is licensed under the [Creative Commons CC0 1.0 Universal license](LICENSE).
+The code in this project is licensed under [Creative Commons CC0 1.0](LICENSE).